> Tempering

 D. MFA is a paid add-on available only on Enterprise edition or higher.

-Why B: Snowflake enforces MFA on password-based logins (per-user enrollment), but by default does not require Snowflake MFA for SSO users — the IdP is trusted to handle strong authentication.
-To layer Snowflake MFA on top of SSO, you create an authentication policy with ENFORCE_MFA_ON_EXTERNAL_AUTHENTICATION = 'ALL'.
+Why B: Snowflake enforces MFA on password-based logins (per-user enrollment), but by default does not require Snowflake MFA for SSO users.
+The IdP is trusted to handle strong authentication.
+To layer Snowflake MFA on top of SSO, create an authentication policy with ENFORCE_MFA_ON_EXTERNAL_AUTHENTICATION = 'ALL'.

 Why not C: MFA is available for every user.
 ACCOUNTADMIN is strongly recommended to use it, but it is not restricted to that role.